-You can always trust Bosch Car Service to look after your electric/hybrid vehicle in the best way.
+You can always trust Bosch Car Service to look after your hybrid & electric car service.

+Looking for quality electric vehicle (EV) repairs and servicing in Colchester, Essex?
 Our workshops are continuously trained by Bosch on the latest technology –including safety, engineering and components.
-All Trans Autos Ltd have the capability to repair all Hybrid and electric vehicles.
+All Trans Autos Ltd have the capability to carry out all hybrid and electric vehicle repairs, maintenance and electric car service.
 We have several Technicians already qualified with the IMI Hybrid and Electric Vehicle qualification.

-Due to the nature of these vehicles and the power generated in the batteries it is advised to only have qualified technicians repairing these vehicles.
+Due to the nature of electric vehicles and the power generated in the batteries, it is advised to only have qualified EV mechanics to carry out electric car repairs, maintenance and electric car service.
 A Hybrid Electric Vehicle (HEV) is a motor vehicle which combines a conventional combustion engine and an electric propulsion system.
 The most common type of Hybrid Electric Vehicles are cars, whilst there are some busses and motorbikes in existence as well.

 Modern HEVs make use of efficiency-improving technologies such as regenerative brakes which convert the vehicle’s kinetic energy to electric energy, which is stored in a battery or supercapacitor.
 Some varieties of HEV use an internal combustion engine to turn an electrical generator, which either recharges the vehicle’s batteries or directly powers its electric drive motors; this combination is known as a motor-generator.
 Many HEVs reduce idle emissions by shutting down the engine at idle and restarting it when needed; this is known as a start-stop system.

 Full hybrid, sometimes also called a strong hybrid, is a vehicle that can run only on a combustion engine, only on an electric motor, or a combination of both.
 A large, high-capacity battery pack is needed for battery-only operation.